by Karel Jaromír Erben

 First published in 1853, these poems, along with Mácha’s Máj and Němcová’s Babička, are the best loved and most widely read 19th century Czech classics.
 Published here in the expanded 1861 version, the collection has moved generations of artists and composers, including Dvořák, Smetana and Janáček.

 Translated and with an introduction by Susan Reynolds, Curator of the Czech, Slovak and Lusatian Collections at the British Library.
-The book is available internationally in paperback and in the Czech Republic in hardback.
+The book is available in paperback and hardback.

 “… profoundly strange, with outcomes that you shrink from rather than anticipate, and so you simply pause from time to time to make peace with your goose bumps.
 The very particular rhythm of the verse contributes to its effect, which makes the translation all the more impressive.”